s-akbar-zamin/CPU-Cooler/README.md

 Image of radiator for liquid cooler fashioned from two old heatsinks and fans.
 The fans' wires were cut, soldered, and marked by electrical tape.
 Rubber bands held the fans together.
 Adhesive glue and plastic enclose the circulation system.

-Each fan accepted a 12V power supply.
-Below are the pre-soldering circuit and post-soldering circuit in parallel.
-The voltage drop across both fans in the parallel circuit would be the same as the pre-soldering circuit; this would allow them to run at the same pre-soldering speed but require increased power output from the supply.

 ![1 resistor](https://github.com/user-attachments/assets/962fe5fc-bf13-4604-b8b0-2a4d9af3b5f3)

 ![2 resistor](https://github.com/user-attachments/assets/b6b9bce2-034f-4a63-9ddb-381bf80e7e2b)

+Each fan accepted a 12V power supply.
+Above are the pre-soldering circuit and post-soldering circuit showing the fans as resistors in parallel.
+The voltage drop across both fans in the parallel circuit would be the same as the drop across one in the pre-soldering circuit.
+This would allow them to run at the same pre-soldering speed but require increased power output from the supply.

 2. CPU Heatsink